Jack409M/shelter-kiosk/docs/dwc_source_of_truth_rules.md

 Only fields that map to the approved DWC dataset should be stored in structured tables.
 All other submitted form content must remain available through the saved PDF record.

+---

+## Program Reporting Dataset

+Source of truth:
+- the DWC approved resident dataset (currently defined in the 72 column dataset file)

+Rule:
+The resident reporting dataset defines the official program metrics used for reporting, dashboards, and program evaluation.

+Only fields contained in the approved dataset should be treated as official reporting metrics.

+New reporting fields should not be added casually to operational tables.
+If a new metric is required, it must first be added to the dataset definition before being used for program reporting.

+Operational modules may contain additional fields for workflow purposes, but those fields should not be treated as official program metrics unless they are promoted into the dataset.

 ## Employment